V473r10/V473r10/README.md

 ⚡ 2 years ago I was working as a stock boy in a supermarket.
 And today, I write great pieces of code.
 Amazing.

-💻 I am very proficient in .NET, Angular and Kotlin.
-I can work on big backends solutions and their client implementations, on web or Android.
+💻 I am very proficient web technologies, & can learn anything!

 🏦 I am presently working at Quaris Soluciones (UY).
 A tech company that develop solutions for banks and financial entities, mainly for the loyalty area.

+🎯 Besides, I'm launching [Codedicated](https://codedicated.com), go take look!

 🤝 If you think we can collaborate on cool projects, let me know, don't doubt it.